johnhwats/ShrubLib/README.md

 # ShrubLib

-Public development of a library for a version control system from scratch.
+Public development of a library for a version control system.